opencitymodel/opencitymodel/README.md

 ### What is the level of detail (LOD) of the data?
 All of the files contain only LOD1 buildings at present.
 Our first goal is to get the best possible coverage of LOD1 for all of the buildings in the USA.
 Once we feel comfortable with our LOD1 coverage then we are interested in shooting for LOD2, but we consider that a ways away.

+### Can I access the files programmatically?
+Certainly!
+All of the files are available on S3 in the bucket `ocm-citygml-beta` so you can list the contents of that bucket using any s3 client to get the files that way if you wish.

 ### Will you be releasing more cityGML files in the future?
 Our current plans include releasing files covering all buildings in the United States.
 Beyond that we don't have any plans, but we are open to talking about it.